-If, after reading everything I suggested, you still think you are ready to upgrade to macOS Catalina, then, by all means, go for it!
+If, after reading everything I suggested, you still think you are ready to upgrade to macOS Big Sur, then, by all means, go for it!
 I've been using it for a couple of months now, and frankly, I love it.
 Just make sure you've got a current backup of your Mac, just in case something goes wrong.

-Updated October 2019: Updated for macOS Catalina.
+Updated November 2020: Updated for macOS Big Sur.